csexton/codeography.com/_posts/2016-11-07-multiple-ssl-endpoints-on-heroku-with-sni.md

 Luckily you can get one pretty easily, as long as you know a few tricks to set it up.
 I got to admit I was a little worried about the manual steps for setting up the openssl config and CSR, but it was worth risking $25 to save $360/year in SSL endpoints on heroku.
 Turns out this even works with wildcards.

-1. Buy "Comodo PositiveSSL Multi-Domain"
+### 1. Buy Multi-Domain SSL Cert

-I bought mine from [SSLs.com](https://www.ssls.com/ssl-certificates/comodo-positivessl-multi-domain).
+I bought a "Comodo PositiveSSL Multi-Domain" from [SSLs.com](https://www.ssls.com/ssl-certificates/comodo-positivessl-multi-domain).
 Buy it first, and you will add the domains and "Activate" it later.

 ### 2. Create the Signing Request (CSR)